plus3it/join-domain-formula/README.md

 -   *`trusted_domains`*: (OPTIONAL) List of domains (within a multi-domin forest) to trust

+### Tool used for joining client to AD domain

+There are a number of third-party and native options available for joining Linux clients to AD domains.
+This parameter is used to tell the formula which client-behavior should be used.
+Expected valid values will be 'centrify', 'pbis', 'quest', 'sssd' and 'winbind'.
+As of this version of the formula, 'pbis' and 'sssd' are supported (though use of 'pbis' is now HIGHLY discouraged due to its discontinuation in late 2019).

+-   *` ad_connector`*: (e.g., 'sssd')

 ### Settings for the URI path-elements to the PBIS installer

 These two values are used to determine where to locate the AD-client's